0AC0/krt2/README.md

 ## KRT2 - Kernel Rust Take 2

-A simple risc-v kernel made for the qemu virt board that uses virtio to display a bmp image to the screen and does nothing else.
+A simple risc-v kernel made for the qemu virt board that uses virtio to display a bmp image to the screen.